-Suicide is the third leading cause of death in youth ages 10-24 years.
-Research shows that more than 95 percent of people who kill themselves have depression or another diagnosable mental or substance abuse disorder, often in combination with other mental disorders.
-It's important to treat depression early so the child does not experience a mental health crisis.
+Suicide is the second leading cause of death in youth ages 10-24 years.
+Research shows that more than 95% of people who kill themselves have depression or another diagnosable mental or substance abuse disorder, often in combination with other mental disorders.
+It's important to treat depression early to help prevent a mental health crisis.

 If a child has symptoms of depression, lasting almost every day for two weeks or more, he or she needs to be evaluated.

 - Family history of depression or suicide